SkillsFundingAgency/das-enterprise-automation-test-suite/README.md

 3. Each test must be independent of other tests
 4. Where possible create the users/data on runtime and clear the users/data at the end of the tests
 5. Every Page class must extend BasePage (Project/Tests/TestSupport/BasePage) and implement the methods from it, which initiate the elements and waits for the page to load and verifies the current page
-6. Every Test class must extend BaseTest (Project/Tests/TestSupport/BaseTest), which provides the instance of WebDriver to the test classes

 ### Helpers: The framework has the following helper classes to assist the testing (Project/Framework/Helpers/)
 1. FormCompletionHelper - Which helps most of the user actions on a page